lukdiekm/zoom-with-alfred/readme.md

 ## commands
 ### `zma`
 Add a meeting to your bookmarks.
 Enter `zma <id>` first.
 Alfred will ask you for the meeting-password (you can, but you don't have to enter one) and the name under which you want to save it.
+You can pass an invitation url too.

 ![zma](zma.gif)